microsoft/sarif-tutorials/docs/2-Basics.md

 We'll say much [more about the features and capabilities of messages](3-Beyond-basics.md#more-about-messages) later.
 Just as important as these technical issues is the quality of the message text.
-[Appendix A](Authoring-rule-metadata-and-result-messages.md) provides guidance on authoring informative and actionable result messages.
+[Appendix](Authoring-rule-metadata-and-result-messages.md) provides guidance on authoring informative and actionable result messages.

 ### <a id=rule-id></a>Rule identifier